The War Memorial Park

 - Sports and recreation

 There are three football pitches available for hire.
-For booking information please see our sports pitch bookings webpage
+For booking information please visit our sports pitch bookings webpage.

 From novices to world-ranked players, for both juniors and adults,Totally Tennis offers programmes for individual needs and budgets.
 The coaches are qualified with the Lawn Tennis Association (LTA) and hold full licences.
 Between them, they have coached from beginner to national standard and above.
 Following investment from the LTA and Basingstoke and Deane Borough Council, the facilities are among the best in the area.
 The four indoor courts are of a revolutionary design, providing an unrivalled level of natural light quality and superb acoustics.
 The four outdoor courts at this site are floodlit for year-round use.
 A further six outdoor courts are run at Stratton Park in the western area of Basingstoke.

 With the help of developer contributions, the council has been able to install three pieces of outdoor gym equipment.
 This includes a bike, cross trainer and resistance equipment for the upper body, offering cardiovascular, tonal and wellbeing exercises.
 The equipment can be found near the children's play area and is free to use!